-If the business under consideration is not in a very healthy condition, and if you have managed to optimise your own business, then acquiring this one and optimising it may lead to significant capital gains and improvements in your operating scale.
-Since you have already turned your original business around, you can probably work the same approach on this one.
+If the business is not in a very healthy condition, and if you have managed to optimise your own business (see e.g The Amagin and TOC articles), then acquiring this one and optimising it may lead to significant capital gains and improvements in your operating scale.
 This would always be subject to the purchase price being a reasonable value on the business.

 On the other hand, if the business is of a similar quality as your own, it may well be that acquiring it without the opportunity to streamline it, is not a very productive return on the investment of your time and money.

-But if the acquisition can’t be streamlined, or if you choose to focus on streamlining it and taking your attention away from your existing business, you will simply be adding more of the same level of overheads and distractions from the new business that you already have in the old business.
+But if the acquisition can’t be streamlined or if you choose to streamline it before your own existing business, you will simply be adding more of the same level of overheads and distractions from the new business that you already have in the old business.
 This has the effect of doubling the demands on your time and money and other resources without necessarily a complementary increase in profitability.

 The Rule says that 80% of your time in a day will be taken up with less productive work.